Proplayerxddd/demo-repo/README.md

 # Demo

-I have no clue what im doing ut this seems magical.
+I have no clue what im doing but this seems magical.